GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/install.md

         1. Enter IP Address: Do **not** use `localhost` for either the IP address or hostname.
 	2. Enter hostname: Use a real hostname--you can always manage via host file entries even if you don't want to mess with DNS for testing.
 If you are deploying a cluster, use the hostname of the cluster--that is used by the clients connecting to the Gluu Server.

-### 4. Login via browser
+### 4. Log In Via Browser
 Wait about 10 minutes in total for the server to restart and finalize its configuration.
-After that period you can log into your Gluu Server via a web browser.
+After that period, log into your Gluu Server via a web browser.

 Your username will be `admin` and your password will be the `ldap_password` you provided during installation.

 !!!
 Note
     If the Gluu Server login page is still not appearing after you've received the success message and waited about 10 minutes, check if port 443 is open in the VM.
 If it is not open, open port 443 and try to reach the host in your browser again.

-### 5. Disable Gluu repositories
+### 5. Disable Gluu Repositories
 To prevent involuntary overwrites of the currently deployed instance (in case a newer version of the same package is found during regular OS updates), disable the previously added Gluu repositories after initial installation.

 For CentOS/RHEL: